Atari

 Acquisition in 2023

-AtariAge, established in 1998 and headquartered in Toronto, Canada, is an online platform dedicated to preserving and promoting the Atari video game console's legacy.
-It offers news, insights, and a comprehensive online store selling new games, accessories, and collectibles for the Atari 2600 and 5200.
-The platform also provides a vast collection of digitized manuals, art, packaging, and other resources, fostering a community of retro gaming enthusiasts through its forum.
-AtariAge has gained recognition from various media outlets, including CNN, NPR, and TechTV.
+AtariAge, established in 1998 and based in Toronto, Canada, is an online platform dedicated to preserving and celebrating the Atari video game console.
+It offers a comprehensive range of services, including news and insights, the sale of new games and accessories for the Atari 2600 and 5200, and a collection of digitized manuals, art, and other resources for retro gaming enthusiasts.
+AtariAge has gained significant recognition, having been featured in numerous prominent media outlets and publications.

 Playmaji